pwa-builder/pwabuilder-blog/src/docs/ios/publish-your-pwa-to-ios-app-store/publish-your-pwa-to-ios-app-store.md

 ---
 layout: doc
-title: iOS App Submission
+title: Publish Your PWA to the iOS App Store
-excerpt: A step-by-step visual guide to publishing your PWA to the App Store
+excerpt: A step-by-step visual guide to publishing your PWA to the iOS App Store
-description: A step-by-step visual guide to publishing your PWA to the App Store
+description: A step-by-step visual guide to publishing your PWA to the iOS App Store
-date: 2021-10-27
+date: 2021-10-28
-updatedDate: 2021-10-27
+updatedDate: 2021-10-28
 trending: false
 featured: false
 recommended: false